alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 #### `set-fee-rebate`

-A public function, governed through the `is-dao-or-extension`, that sets the default fee rebate value used during pool creation.
+A public function, governed through `is-dao-or-extension`, that sets the default fee rebate value used during pool creation.

 This value is stored locally in the contract and passed as an argument to the `set-fee-rebate` function of the `amm-registry-v2-01` contract when a new pool is initialized.